Back to Blog

 The Slide the Buyer Reaches for First

 Start with how the document is actually read.
-Gartner's research on the B2B buying journey found buyers spend only 17% of their purchase time with any potential supplier, and across a shortlist that leaves roughly 5% to 6% with any single agency (Gartner, "The New B2B Buying Journey").
-The rest happens with the document alone, forwarded to a procurement lead or a finance approver who was never on your call.
-DocSend's analysis of thousands of decks puts the average time a reader spends on one at under three minutes, with attention concentrated on a few slides rather than spread evenly (DocSend).
+Nobody reads a proposal front to back, and almost nobody reads it with you in the room.
+It is skimmed alone, in minutes, then forwarded to a procurement lead or a finance approver who was never on your call, and their attention lands on a few slides rather than spreading evenly.
 Price is one of those slides, because it is the fastest way for a busy reader to sort your proposal into "possible" or "not."
 A number they cannot connect to a value does not survive that sort.

 What the Reader Needs From the Number